 Suitable manuscript after the primary screening will be checked for plagiarism and grammatical errors.
 The use of available software to detect plagiarized content and grammatical errors in the manuscript ensures more accuracy in this process.
 Unsuitable articles may be rejected without peer review at the editor’s discretion.
 If the article passes these initial checks, it will be sent for peer review.

-Their review typically takes two to four months, depending on, among other things, the complexity and length of the manuscript and the point in the academic year when they receive it to read.
+Their review typically takes 5-7 weeks, depending on, among other things, the complexity and length of the manuscript and the point in the academic year when they receive it to read.
 For example, reviews invariably take longer during the start and end of semesters, when professors are busy attending to, preparing for, or wrapping up their classes.

 After the entire review process, authors will be communicated about the decision of the editorial team and, if accepted, the publication of the corrected manuscript in the journal and tentative date of publication.